MathewSachin/Captura/docs/Projects.md

 `Captura` is a WPF project containing the UI.

 ## Other
-The remaining projects add specific features like BASS, NAudio, SharpAvi, FFmpeg, etc.
+The remaining projects add specific features like Imgur, SharpAvi, FFmpeg, etc.